IllusionMods/Stiletto/README.md

 ![Maker_anoted](https://github.com/Cleep2/Stiletto/assets/106453167/849f7b57-990b-4cd6-9ad1-491b30ae9d8e)

 #### 1 - Disclaimer
-This disclaimer is important, **if you leave the panel without saving, you will lose you changes**.
+This disclaimer is important, **if you leave the panel without saving, you will lose your changes**.

 This is because of how Stiletto works.
-Stiletto will save a config file under [Install_Folder]/BepinEx/config/Stiletto/Heels/[you_shoes_name].txt and this file will be read whenever a character equips the said shoes.
+Stiletto will save a config file under [Install_Folder]/BepinEx/config/Stiletto/Heels/[your_shoes_name].txt and this file will be read whenever a character equips the said shoes.
 Because of that the values are not saved along with the card but on the other hand this avoids having to set the parameters for every one of your characters.

 #### 2 - Heels settings